solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 - **Wallets** store your secret key and allow users to sign transactions
 - **Hardware wallets** store your secret key on a separate device
 - **Software wallets** use your computer for secure storage.
-On desktop, software wallets are often **browser extensions** that add the ability to connect to a wallet from a website.
+On desktops, software wallets are often **browser extensions** that add the ability to connect to a wallet from a website.
 On mobile, wallet apps have their own browsers.
-- Solana’s **Wallet-Adapter** allows you to build websites that can request a user’s wallet address and propose transactions for them to sign
+- Solana’s **Wallet Adapter** allows you to build websites that can request a user’s wallet address and propose transactions for them to sign

 ## Lesson